22 Aug 2017

 Click "more Info" and download and install the update.

-Re-authorize your computer in iTunes.
+Re-authorize your computer in iTunes, if you de-authorized it.

 Wait for Spotlight to finish indexing (may take several hours).